An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Abstract

 \section{Abstract}

 I find nearly plane-wave solutions for the Gauss-Ampere law for the 4-vector potential, subject to the Lorenz gauge condition, in the spacetime of a plane gravitational plane wave.
 I assume that the gravitational wave is weak, in the sense that the dimensionless strain amplitude $h$ is much less than 1.
 I find a solution for the homogeneous scalar wave equation in this spacetime, and then find a 4-vector potential that solves the Gauss-Ampere law and Lorenz gauge condition in the absence of sources.
-The solutions are plane waves in Minkowski spacetime, plus corrections of order $h$.
+The solutions are plane waves in Minkowski spacetime, plus additional scattered waves of order $h$.
+The problem is analogous to diffraction from a transmission grating, or Brillouin scattering from sound waves in matter.
 The corrections solve the inhomogeneous wave equation in Minkowski spacetime, with a ``distributed source'' of order $h$ comprised of terms arising from the non-Minkowski metric and the zero-order solution.
-The scalar wave solution is simply a phase correction $h \tilde \varphi$ that varies at the gravitational-wave frequency.
-I show that the electromagnetic-wave solution takes the same form as the scalar-wave solution, plus additional terms smaller by a factor of the gravitational-wave frequency $K$ divided by the electromagnetic-wave frequency $k$.
-From the phase $h\tilde \varphi$, I calculate the observable time delay and deflection at the observer.
-The results match those for propagation along null geodesics.
+The scalar wave solution requires two scattered waves, which can be combined to form a phase correction $h\tilde \varphi$ that varies at the gravitational-wave frequency.
+This phase correction yields the same time delay and deflection at the observer as for propagation along null geodesics, in the ray approximation.
+The electromagnetic-wave solution requires four scattered waves.
+Two correspond to the phase correction $h\tilde \varphi$ found for the scalar field.
+The other two scattered waves introduce amplitude and polarization changes of order $h$ to the electromagnetic wave.
+The time delay and deflection match those for the scalar waves.
+The solution predicts variations of the intensity of the electromagnetic wave of first order in $h$, at the wavenumber of the gravitational wave.
+These arise from interference of the first-order scattered waves and the zero-order solution.
+I briefly discuss possible observations of this effect.